 Focusing on your capacity for growth and positive change is far more productive.
 Understanding how your body builds bone can reduce the harmful effects of stress and fear and help you to harness the power of positive thought and expectation.
-This is one of the many benefits of the Save Our Bones Program.
+This is one of the many benefits of the Osteoporosis Reversal Program.

 The Program reveals how you can become the younger, healthier version of yourself, and embrace those positive changes in your life.
 Look forward to the way you want to live and see yourself enjoying that life as you work toward your goal.
-The Save Our Bones Program can show you how to get there:
+The Osteoporosis Reversal Program can show you how to get there:

 Stop Worrying About Your Bone Loss